-For many halophytes of the arid regions, as already mentioned, the problem is not water, because they grow on wet salt soils of salt pans (hygrohalophytes), but the salt balance.
-But there are also those that occur on dry saline soils and often suffer from water deficiency, notwithstanding strong salt storage (xerohalophytes); these include Atriplex, Haloxylon, Zygophyllum species, and others in which one can often observe a precise reduction in transpiring surface area during drought, tailored to water availability; for example, Zygophyllum dumosum sheds the leaflets first, then the petioles (► Fig. A-12), others the young terminal shoots or even the green bark of leafless previous year's shoots.
+For many halophytes of the arid regions, as already mentioned, the problem is not water, because they grow on wet salt soils of salt pans (Hygrohalophytes), but the salt balance.
+But there are also those that occur on dry saline soils and often suffer from water deficiency, notwithstanding strong salt storage (Xerohalophytes); these include Atriplex, Haloxylon, Zygophyllum species, and others in which one can often observe a precise reduction in transpiring surface area during drought, tailored to water availability; for example, Zygophyllum dumosum sheds the leaflets first, then the petioles (► Fig. A-12), others the young terminal shoots or even the green bark of leafless previous year's shoots.

-In all arid regions there is a constant risk of soil salinisation.
-Although the input of rainwater means only a small supply of salt (on average, rainwater contains 0.001 % NaCl), a considerable amount accumulates in the long term if there is no corresponding discharge, as is more or less the case in all arid areas (by definition: potential evaporation exceeds precipitation).
+In all arid regions there is a constant risk of soil salinization (Waisel, 1972) Although the input of rainwater means only a small supply of salt (on average, rainwater contains 0.001 % NaCl), a considerable amount accumulates in the long term if there is no corresponding discharge, as is more or less the case in all arid areas (by definition: potential evaporation exceeds precipitation).
 Arid areas are accordingly characterized geomorphologically (► Fig. A-46).
-They have endorheic basins; runoff generally does not reach the world ocean, but leads only to local basins that represent the erosion base.
+They have endorheic basins; runoff generally does not reach the world ocean, but reaches only local basins that represent the erosion base.
 There, the salt of precipitation water and salt released by leaching of the surrounding rocks is enriched (salt pans or salt lakes, for example Dead Sea, Aral Sea, Great Salt Lake in Utah, Lake Chad, Dashte-Nawor, Hamune-Puzak, etc.).

 Fig. A-25 Schematic classification of the different halophyte types based on the regulation of internal salinity (after Breckle 1976).